Marceliano Santa María Sedano: Marceliano Santa María Museum

-Burgos has a monographic museum with Marceliano Santa Maria's name, dedicated exclusively to his work.
+Burgos has a monographic museum with Marceliano Santa María's name, dedicated exclusively to his work.
 Located inside the monastery of San Juan, it was inaugurated on June 29, 1966, with paintings donated by the painter's family.
 Some of the paintings exhibited in this museum are deposited by the Prado Museum as the work " Paisajes de Castilla".

 Work in other museums

 Marceliano Santa María's work can also be found in the Modern Art Museums of Madrid and Barcelona, Municipal Museums of Madrid and Barcelona, Museum of the Royal Academy of Fine Arts of San Fernando de Madrid, Army Museum in Toledo, Foundation Museum Camón Aznar de Zaragoza and other museums in Spain, Europe and America and in numerous private collections.